-- Provide tax gross-ups to any of our NEOs. - X Provide excessive perquisites or personal benefits to our NEOs. - \times Allow repricing, backdating, or discounting of stock options. - X Provide for prepayment of dividends on unearned restricted - |X|Provide single trigger vesting of equity-based awards upon a change in control. - \times Allow pledging or hedging of Common Stock by our NEOs.
+- Provide tax gross-ups to any of our NEOs. - Provide excessive perquisites or personal benefits to our NEOs. - Allow repricing, backdating, or discounting of stock options. - Provide for prepayment of dividends on unearned restricted shares. - Provide single trigger vesting of equity-based awards upon a change in control. - Allow pledging or hedging of Common Stock by our NEOs.